reeserj/RFIA-bill-CommonSense/README.md

 "(d) Securities.—For purposes of this section, the term ‘securities’ has the meaning given such term by section 1236(c), except that such term includes any digital asset (as defined in section 9801 of title 31, United States Code) and, with respect to a digital asset, does not require a call option.

-"(e) Income.—An amount equal to the income which would otherwise accrue to the lender but for a lending transaction under this section shall be included in gross income of the lender.".
+"(e) Income.—An amount equal to the income which would otherwise accrue to the lender but for a lending transaction under this section shall be included in gross income of the lender.
+The value of any digital assets received will be assed at the moment the lender has control over the digital assets".

 (e) Rule of Construction.—Nothing in this section shall be construed to create any inference with respect to the classification of any digital asset as security under the Securities Act of 1933 (15 U.S.C.
 77a et seq.) or the Securities Exchange Act of 1934 (15 U.S.C.
 78a et seq.).